Living things are made up of cells that contain specialized...

 Understanding cellular structures requires proper microscope use and observation techniques.
 This knowledge is fundamental for studying functions of cell organelles in biology and observing specialisation and differentiation of animal cells.

 When using a microscope, proper technique ensures clear visualization of cellular components.
 Starting with the lowest magnification objective lens, gradually focusing using coarse and fine adjustment knobs allows for detailed observation of cell structures.
-The total magnification is calculated by multiplying the eyepiece lens magnification by the objective lens magnification.
+The total magnification is calculated by multiplying the eyepiece lens magnification (typically 10x) by the objective lens magnification.

 Vocabulary: Key visible structures under a light microscope include: